Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 <span id="top"></span>

 **[Reciprocate](https://reciprocate-application.herokuapp.com/)** is a community-based application created for anyone who enjoys trying new recipes or sharing their favourites recipes with others.
-It was designed to allow users to share and contribute recipes with each other.
-Users can share their own food and drink recipe ideas with the community and conveniently access the recipes provided by all other members.
+It was designed to allow users to freely share recipes with each other.
+Users can share their own food and drink recipes with the community and conveniently access the recipes provided by all other members.
 The website was designed with simplicity and ease-of-use in mind so people of all ages can get involved.
-Users will have the option of creating an account to create, locate, display, edit and delete records.
+Users will have the option of setting up an account to create, locate, display, edit and delete records from the collection of recipes.

 ## Table of Contents